NSO-developer/nso-gitbook/development/connected-topics/kicker.md

 ### Variable Bindings <a href="#ug.data.kicker.named_xpath" id="ug.data.kicker.named_xpath"></a>

 A data kicker may be provided with a list of variables (named values).
-Each variable binding consists of a name and an XPath expression.
+Each variable binding consists of a name and a XPath expression.
 The XPath expressions are evaluated on-demand, i.e. when used in either of `monitor` or `trigger-expression` nodes.

 ```
 admin@ncs(config)# set kickers data-kicker k3 monitor $PATH/c